 "We're mimicking nature. ...
 Restoring nature, in this case," said Root River SWCD technician Dan Wermager, who applied for the grant.
-He worked with city staff

-The Minnesota Board of Water and Soil Resources' mission is to work with partners to improve and protect Minnesota's land and water resources. www.bwsr.state.mn.us to finalize seed mixes and locations, cross-referencing maps to prioritize sites where public land and suitable pollinator habitat aligned.
+He worked with city staff to finalize seed mixes and locations, cross-referencing maps to prioritize sites where public land and suitable pollinator habitat aligned.

-The seed mix for one stormwater basin contained nine grass, six sedge, three rush and 18 wildflower species.
+The seed mix for one stormwater basin site

+contained nine grass, six sedge, three rush and 18 wildflower species.
 A drier site mix contained seven grass, two sedge and 27 wildflower species.
-Mixes ensure springthrough-fall blooms.
+Wildflower mixes are chosen to ensure that something is blooming spring through fall.

-Signs explain what's happening at sites where plants are becoming established.
+Wildflowers seeded in 2023 bloomed later that year.
+Signs explain what's happening at high-profile sites where plants are becoming established.
 O'Donnell-Ebner said the sites can show residents what might grow in their own yards.

-Ludwigson has fielded calls from residents seeking advice about completing similar projects on their own.
-Five residents have installed projects, which ranged from a rain garden to an entire backyard that used the same seed mix as an adjacent HELP grant-funded park planting.
+Ludwigson fielded calls from about 10 residents seeking advice about completing similar projects on their own.
+Five residents installed projects, which ranged from a rain garden to an entire backyard that used the same seed mix as an adjacent HELP grant-funded park planting.

-As he has traveled throughout the state, Ludwigson said he has seen thousands of idle, mowed acres that are ideal candidates for the Habitat Enhancement Landscape

-Program.
-When he delivers presentations about La

-Crescent's prairie plantings, Ludwigson encourages other communities to consider something similar.
+As he has traveled throughout the state, Ludwigson said he has seen thousands of idle, mowed acres that would be ideal candidates for the Habitat Enhancement Landscape Program.
+When he delivers presentations about La Crescent's prairie plantings, Ludwigson encourages other communities to consider doing something similar.

 "I think the biggest deterrent is a cultural deterrent," Ludwigson said, referring to the idea that only manicured lawns and gardens are acceptable. "(Establishing a project) gives people the societal permission. ...
+Oh, it's OK.
 The city's doing it; I can, too.
 That's where it can be most impactful."